-Results 1–10 of 50 for "Fact Sheet"X related to "Events and Newsletters" Refine Your Search Refine Your Search TopicChildren (30)Teens (17)Socioeconomic status (4)Sexuality (3)Autism (2) 21 more... [+] Disability (2)Law & psychology (2)Lesbian, gay, bisexual, transgender (2)Parenting (2)ADHD (1)Aging (1)Anxiety (1)Eating disorders (1)Education (1)Emotional health (1)HIV & AIDS (1)Human rights (1)Learning & memory (1)Natural disasters (1)Obesity (1)Sexual abuse (1)Sleep (1)Testing issues (1)Therapy (1)Trauma (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (1)2011 (1) Results 1–10 of 50 Previous 1 2 3 ...
+Results 1–10 of 50 for "Fact Sheet"X related to "Events and Newsletters" Refine Your Search Refine Your Search TopicChildren (30)Teens (17)Pain (5)Socioeconomic status (4)Autism (2) 19 more... [+] Disability (2)Lesbian, gay, bisexual, transgender (2)Parenting (2)ADHD (1)Anxiety (1)Eating disorders (1)Education (1)Emotional health (1)HIV & AIDS (1)Human rights (1)Learning & memory (1)Natural disasters (1)Obesity (1)Sexual abuse (1)Sleep (1)Testing issues (1)Therapy (1)Trauma (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (1)2011 (1) Results 1–10 of 50 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
 The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 2.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
-This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)3.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 4.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet 5.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 6.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 7.The Elder Justice Act (S. 1070/H.R.
-1783)The act is designed to provide federal resources to prevent, detect, treat, understand, intervene in and, where appropriate, prosecute elder abuse, neglect and exploitation.Fact Sheet 8.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
-These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 9.Congress Should Halt Plummeting Psychologist Medicare Payment2013 State Leadership fact sheet: Congress should halt plummeting Medicare payment for psychologist services by adjusting the payment formula and by addressing reductions due to the sustainable growth rate formula and sequestration.Fact Sheet (September 2013)10.Supporting Child Maltreatment Prevention Efforts in Community Health Centers Act of 2009--FactsheetFact Sheet Previous 1 2 3 ...
+This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)3.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 4.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet 5.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 6.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 7.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
+These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 8.Supporting Child Maltreatment Prevention Efforts in Community Health Centers Act of 2009--FactsheetThe act would fund demonstration programs at federally qualified community health centers to prevent child maltreatment and promote family well-being by addressing parenting practices and skills for families from diverse backgrounds.Fact Sheet 9.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 10.Supporting Child Maltreatment Prevention Efforts in Community Health Centers Act - Fact SheetAnswers to common questions S. 54 and H.R.
+5841 which would fund demonstration programs at community health centers to promote family wellbeing.Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 50 for "Fact Sheet"X related to "Events and Newsletters"